Piece of Time

-Piece of Time is the debut album by Florida death metal band Atheist, recorded in 1988 and released locally on August 30, 1989 through Active Records, and internationally in 1990 through Metal Blade Records.
+Piece of Time is the debut album by Florida death metal band Atheist, recorded in 1988 and released locally on August 30, 1989, through Active Records, and internationally in 1990 through Metal Blade Records.

-Piece of Time is the only Atheist album to feature bassist Roger Patterson, although he wrote a great deal of the basslines used on the band's sophomore album Unquestionable Presence.
+Piece of Time is the only Atheist album to feature bassist Roger Patterson, although he wrote many of the bass parts on the band's sophomore album Unquestionable Presence.

-Background
+Background and recording

+The album was recorded at Morrisound Recording in Tampa, Florida and was produced by Scott Burns.

 The album's release was delayed due to Atheist's original record label Mean Machine Records going bankrupt, which forced the band to find a new label.
 They eventually signed with UK label Active Records, who released the album in Europe soon after.
 The album was not released in the US for another six months, until Metal Blade Records arranged a licensing deal with Active Records and released it to the American market in November 1990.

 Music

 Piece of Time has been described as sounding like "a death/thrash record made by players who had heard a Return to Forever record in their time."
 The album's tracks have been called "brain-twisting," and its style is characterized by "unpredictably shifting tempos, non-linear riffing progressions, and sheer technicality."
 Additionally, it has been described as "a death [metal] album as conceived from a jazz-rock aesthetic."

 According to Langdon Hickman of Invisible Oranges, "the guitars, bass and drums [did not seem to] bob along in straight time like the cliche of metal bands, nor did they indulge in bluesy syncopation like some groups; instead, they had a microrhythmic thrust, a slight swing that seemed to recall samba, bossa nova, or perhaps jazz.
 This was tight and rich in the string instruments but perhaps most wild and loose-limbed in Steve Flynn’s drumming.
 He punched, stretched and pulled the beat; but not much, not yet.
 That would come later."
 According to Eduardo Rivadavia of AllMusic, the album "[meshes] frantic, severely discordant chords and sparse melodies with the agonized growls of frontman Kelly Shaefer."
 The album makes use of start-stop rhythms and turnarounds.